MartinMuzatko/FileHandler/README.md

 As lazy I am, when it comes to php function redundancy, I prefer to create my own tools rather than retyping the entire file open call over and over again.

 I am using this self-made FileHandler for years now, and I still can't find a viable alternative.
-There are some extra file tools out there, like this here: https://github.com/electrical/php-filehandler/blob/master/filehandler.class.php

 # Optional Requirements